rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 9. Multidimensional array

-    The `awk` program does not support multi-dimensional arrays, but support for multi-dimensional arrays can be achieved through simulation.
-By default, "\034" is used as the delimiter for the subscript of a multidimensional array.
+    The `awk` program does not support multi-dimensional arrays, but support for multi-dimensional arrays is achievable through simulation.
+By default, "\034" is the delimiter for the subscript of a multidimensional array.

     Please note the following differences when using multidimensional arrays: